Tracy, Minnesota

 Tracy is a city in Lyon County, Minnesota, United States.
 The population was 2,076 based on the 2020 census.

 U.S. Route 14 serves as a main arterial route in the community.

 History

 Tracy was platted in 1875.
 It was named for John F. Tracy, a railroad official.
 A post office called Tracy has been in operation since 1877.
 The city was incorporated in 1893.

-On June 13, 1968, Tracy was hit by an F5 tornado which killed nine people and injured 150.
+On June 13, 1968, Tracy was hit by an F5 tornado, killing nine people and injuring 150.
 Until the 1960s, Tracy was a highly active railroad town on the Chicago & Northwestern Railway as a concentration point for numerous branch lines in the area serving heavy agriculture.
-Today, Tracy holds an annual summer festival called "Boxcar Days," which takes place Labor Day weekend as a sign of the railroad's influence on the town.
+Today, Tracy holds an annual late summer festival called "Boxcar Days," which takes place Labor Day weekend as a sign of the railroad's influence on the town.
 Tracy is a division point on the Canadian Pacific Railway (formerly the Dakota, Minnesota and Eastern Railroad), where railroad crews from both east and west exchange trains.